IrinaBogorad/Data-modeling-SQL/README.md

    Our goal is to built a model to analize sales metrics.
 Therefore our main table is-
    - workstation_sales
-   And from this point we are making others tables -years
+   And from this point we are making other tables -years
   -integrations
   -product_offerings